azrasugec/Assignment_4/readme.md

 - **I collaborated on documentation.** I shared what screenshots I wanted to include in the `README.md`, and the AI helped me write matching explanations, create tables, and organize the content logically.

-In short, I used ChatGPT as an assistant — like a tutor sitting beside me — to ask, review, clarify, and learn more deeply as I built the project on my own.
+In short, I used ChatGPT as an assistant to ask, review, clarify, and learn more deeply as I built the project on my own.